Placed Fourth in Pithead Chapel‘s 2016 Larry Brown Short Story Award; published in Vol. 6, Issue 1: the contest issue (January 2017).

 I cough lightly to clear my throat and sit up, folding my forearms over my lap.
 “You’re not allowed to call me that, Alex.”
 I look down at the near-white wood of the bleached dock, the twisting dark lines that show the color of the wood at its core.
 The dock rocks as Alex climbs the ladder and I exhale hard, the muscles in my hands flexing tight.

 The water and the crocodiles, the dock and the shore wash away as I look at the bright sky and the slowly moving clouds and think about that word, babe, that single word.
-When he would squeeze my hand at home football games in the back of the bleachers and wink as he said it; the times when his jock friends would sneer as I waited for him at the pool and he would say it into my hair when they were out of sight; the e-mails he would start with it; the hand-written notes on Christmas presents and at my birthday; breathing it in my ear because I told him to be quiet while my parents slept in the next room or while we had his dad’s truck for the weekend; when he actually told me, “Babe, we had a good run, but I think Darryl won this one.”
+When he would squeeze my hand at home football games in the back of the bleachers and wink as he said it, the times when his jock friends would sneer as I waited for him at the pool and he would say it into my hair when they were out of sight, the hand-written notes on Christmas presents and my birthday, breathing it in my ear because I told him to be quiet while my parents slept in the next room or while we had his dad’s truck for the weekend, when he actually told me, “Babe, we had a good run, but I think Darryl won this one.”

 I sit up and push his hand away.
 “Shut the fuck up, Alex.”

 “What?”
 His stomach flexes as he speaks and I fold my arms over my belly.

 “Shut.
 Up.”
 I turn and grab my t-shirt, pull it over my head and stand, taking a step toward the boat as he scrambles.

 “What are you doing?”
 He steps between me and the boat, the layer of fine hair on his chest catching and reflecting the sun’s light.
 Beneath us, a crocodile’s black eye gleams.

 “I’m leaving.
 I don’t want to be trapped out on this dock with you.”
 I stare at him, trying my best to keep a “don’t you even” face on as a shiver runs through my knees.